DominikPeters/lp-model/README.md

 JavaScript package for modelling (Integer) Linear Programs

 This is a lightweight JS package for specifying LPs and ILPs using a convenient syntax.
 The constructed model can be exported to the `.lp` [CPLEX LP format](https://web.mit.edu/lpsolve/doc/CPLEX-format.htm), and solved using the [highs-js](https://github.com/lovasoa/highs-js) and [glpk.js](https://github.com/jvail/glpk.js) solvers available as WebAssembly.
-This can be done both in the browser and in Node.js.
+This can be done both in the browser ([demo page](https://dominikpeters.github.io/lp-model/)) and in Node.js.

 ## Installation